Tmanuk/love-and-dread/README.md

-# Love & Dread Final Game
+# Love & Dread: Full Polished Version
-This is the polished, working version of the game to be hosted on GitHub Pages.
+This is the complete version with character selection and polished assets.